TheMarex/ba-thesis/text/6_pushrecovery.md

 \end{equation}

 The orbital energy $E_x$ can be derived by integrating \ref{eq:lip-x-general}:

-\todo{Ask Julia how this was integrated.
-I don't see it.}

 \begin{equation} \label{eq:orbital-x}
 E_x = \frac{1}{2} \dot{x}^2 - \frac{g}{2 \cdot z_c} (x - p)^2